Kalita-Platform/kalita/kalita-website/content/_index.md

 name = "Anton Gushcha"
 avatar = "team/ncrashed.jpg"
 role = "Team lead.
 Founder"
 bio = "Senior Haskell and Rust developer with more than 6 years of commercial experience.
-He is an early adopter of cryptocurrencies and appreciates Ergo elaboration on Bitcoin core technical, economical and ideological aspects." github = "ncrashed" email = "ncrashed@protonmail.com" telegram = "ncrashed"
+He is an early adopter of cryptocurrencies and appreciates Ergo elaboration on Bitcoin core technical, economical and ideological aspects.
+Anton has fullstack experience with web, mobile and backend development alongside with cryptographic and security expertise." github = "ncrashed" email = "ncrashed@protonmail.com" telegram = "ncrashed"